ICPSR/mica-data-descriptor/README.md

 * Publication dates (missing or < 1963) recoded to 0
 * Missing study description text ("nan") replaced with empty string ("")
 * Worklogs are split on new line (many to one per Jira ticket) and classified
+* This dataset contains data from different pulls, so some variables are null for most studies (e.g., SINGLE_PI, INST_PI)
+* There are studies with negative numbers for TOTAL_VARS, likely from missing value designations (need to document)